marinimaster/net-/README.md

 # 🤖 AI-Generated Tool Disclaimer
 **This entire application, including the code, and data structures, were created with the assistance of Artificial Intelligence.** I am using this tool for my personal study efficiency; please do not attribute the technical implementation or design to me.
-# The code based its content on my own study notes.
+# The code based its content on my own study notes and module Exams/Quizes/Reviews
 ---

 # Network+ Study Suite (Nord-CompTIA Edition)